 SBI Resolution Concerning Reduction of Investments Associated with Thermal Coal Production (pdf)

-The SBI continues to maintain membership in ESG advocacy organizations including:
+The SBI continues to participate in multiple organizations that address ESG issues including:

 - Council of Institutional Investors (CII)